 Now, how will you make your audience need your offer?
 What persuasive argument will you make, and what collateral will you use to do it?

 They say a picture is worth 1,000 words.
 Visuals like infographics, videos, and hero shots can communicate the value of your offer in an easy-to-understand way.
-However, sometimes 1,000 words can tell a more compelling story (like on this landing page, for example).
+However, sometimes 1,000 words can tell a more compelling story.

 If your offer is expensive, new, complicated, or high-commitment, it will be met with more scrutiny.
 And the more scrutiny your offer is likely to be met with, the more persuasive your collateral will need to be.